 Satan then goes about Job’s life and kills, steals and destroys a great portion of his family and possessions.
 It was a very clear victorious court case won by the devil over a righteous man on the earth.

 But, what won the case for Satan?
 I will let you into a couple of significant clues to why the court case was easily won by Satan.
 There are at least two major things that Job did to open the door in the hedge of protection that God had placed around him.
 First, it says in Job 3:25 that Job said “the thing that I greatly feared has come upon me”.
-This verse informs us of presence of fear in Job’s heat and it was this fear that helps open the door for Satan to win a case against him.
-Fear is the opposite of faith and without faith it is absolutely impossible to please God (Heb 11:6).
-Therefore, fear is not a connecting force to God but it must an attracting force for Satan.
+This verse informs us of the presence of “fear” in Job’s heart and it was this spirit of fear that helps open the door for Satan to win a case against him.
+Fear is the opposite spiritual force of faith and without faith it is absolutely impossible to please God (Heb 11:6).
+Therefore, fear is not a connecting force to God but it must be considered an attracting force of Satan.

 We learn these truths by reading the rest of the book of Job where he is speaking to his friends and later when God speaks to him.
 Notice in Job 38:2 that God asks Job a question “Who is this that darkens counsel with words without knowledge?”
 Here is a very good verse that informs us of another legal term.
 A “Counselor” can be applied to a person of law or legal advice in a courtroom trial.
 Perhaps you have seen this before.
 What I am trying to say here is that words spoken in judgment of others without full knowledge can be an access point for Satan to win a judgment against you.